Free-Order Online Selection for k-Systems: Introduction

 Secretary problems are also closely related to \emph{online contention resolution schemes} (OCRSs), which play a central role in Bayesian mechanism design and posted-price mechanisms~\cite{ocrs,rubin,rs,chek-liv}.
 OCRSs share many conceptual similarities with prophet inequalities and can be combined in a black-box way, both properties that align with several ideas developed in this paper.
 Feldman, Svensson, and Zenklusen~\cite{ocrs} introduced the first OCRSs for matroid, matching, and knapsack constraints, achieving a $1/(e(k+1))$ guarantee for $k$-matroid intersections.
 Lee and Singla~\cite{lee-singla} later obtained optimal guarantees for matroids under a slightly stronger assumption of a weaker adversary.
 Despite this progress, determining the optimal OCRS guarantees for matroids, matchings, and knapsacks remains an active area of research \cite{liv-tight-greedy-ocrs,efgt,Ezra-general-graph-arrival-matching-secretary,tristan,ma-rocrs-matching,NutiCRSMatching,brubach,MaCalumNutiVanishingCRS}.
-Recently, Dughmi~\cite{dughmi1,dughmi2,Dughmi2025Combined} established a deep and beautiful equivalence: obtaining constant-factor OCRSs for matroid constraints in the random-order setting -- for any correlated distribution for which such guarantees exist offline -- would imply the matroid secretary conjecture.
+Recently, Dughmi~\cite{dughmi1,dughmi2,Dughmi2025Combined} established a deep and beautiful equivalence: obtaining constant-factor OCRSs for matroid constraints in the random-order setting -- for any correlated distribution for which such guarantees exist offline -- is equivalent to resolving the matroid secretary conjecture.

 \paragraph{The $k$-system Hierarchy.} The notion of a $k$-system goes back to the classical analysis of greedy algorithms for independence systems by Jenkyns~\cite{jenkyns1976efficacy} and by Korte and Hausmann~\cite{korte1978analysis}, who characterized approximation guarantees in terms of the rank quotient, that is, the ratio of the largest and smallest bases of a subset.
 This concept was later adopted under the name $p$-system in submodular maximization~\cite{calinescu2011maximizing}.
 Jenkyns~\cite{jenkyns1976efficacy} also implicitly introduced the notion later referred to as $k$-circuit-bounded systems, although no explicit name was proposed in that work.
-The class of $k$-extendible systems was introduced by Mestre~\cite{mestre2006greedy}, who identified it as a natural subclass of $k$-systems for which the greedy algorithm achieves a $1/k$-approximation for linear objectives, thereby fitting into the hierarchy
+The class of $k$-extendible systems was introduced by Mestre~\cite{mestre2006greedy}, fitting into the hierarchy